mlml/autovot/README.md

 	--max_vot_length 100 config/voicedTestWavList.txt \
 	config/voicedTestTgList.txt models/VoicedModel.classifier

-If successful, you'll see information printed out about how many examples in each file were successfully decoded.
+If successful, you'll see information printed out about how many instances in each file were successfully decoded.
 After all files have been processed, you'll see the message:

 `[auto_vot_decode.py] INFO: All done.`